sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 ```

 GET request to the same resource as the one above.
-However, the resource this time is cached.
-In addition, we turned off private browsing and now it shows the real source IP address. (the one from the client)
+However, since the resource this time is cached, it will show (cached) status.
+In addition, we turned 'off' private browsing, and now, it shows the real source IP address. (the one from the client)

 ```
 Your option <enter a number>: 3